andrew/ultimate-awesome/README.md

 - [awesome-beam](https://github.com/pabloem/awesome-beam) - A curated list of awesome resources for Apache Beam.
 - [awesome-supermemo](https://github.com/supermemo/awesome-supermemo) - A list of resources which can be used with SuperMemo.
 - [awesome-tweaks](https://github.com/alfaaarex/awesome-tweaks) - 💻 List of awesome programs and tweaks for Windows, macOS and Linux.
-- [awesome-Auto-Parallelism](https://github.com/ConnollyLeon/awesome-Auto-Parallelism) - A baseline repository of Auto-Parallelism in Training Neural Networks.
 - [awesome-python-roadmaps](https://github.com/DjangoEx/awesome-python-roadmaps) - Awesome Python roadmaps.
 - [Awesome-EOS](https://github.com/EOS-Nation/Awesome-EOS) - Awesome EOS - a curated list of awesome EOS 😎.
 - [awesome-csharp](https://github.com/JessicaBarclay/awesome-csharp) - Awesome list of C# related libraries, tools and tutorials.
 Inspired by awesome-dotnet, awesome-dotnet-core, awesome-roslyn and awesome.